-Exams In order to assess your learning, we will have five exams and a final exam.
+Exams In order to assess your learning, we will have four exams and a final exam.
 Exams will be scheduled on Tuesdays or Thursdays in order to take advantage of the 80 minute time block that should be available.
-Tentative dates for exams are
+Very tentative dates for exams are

-Thursday, September 18 Thursday, October 9 Thursday, October 30 Thursday, November 20 Tuesday, December 9
+Thursday, September 17 Thursday, October 8 Tursday, November 5 Tuesday, December 8

 The final exam will be comprehensive.
-It is scheduled for 8:00-10:00 am on Monday, December 15.
+It is scheduled for 8:00-10:00 am on Wednesday, December 16.
 It is University policy that no exceptions can be made for taking a final exam at the scheduled time.
 Do not make travel arrangements that conflict with the scheduled final exam time.